hnviqz/Brakery/docs/Content.md

 The `LinkGenerator` service also provides a number of methods for working with URLs related to MVC controllers.

+##### Customising Route Conventions in Razor Pages

+When a Razor Pages application starts up, the framework exmaples the files located in the Pages folder and generates a set of route templates based on the file path of each file, treating Index.cshtml as the default file for a folder.
+If  a template has been added to the `@page` directive, that is also traken into consideration and the generated template is modified accordingly.

+In this way, it is possible to specify that route data values can or should be part of the URL that matches the file, or to specify that the file is located using a URL that has no relationship at all with its file path.
+You also have recourse to the `AddPageRoute` method in Razor Pages Options, but all of these approaches to custominsation only affect the routing to one file at a time.

+##### PageRouteModel

+The route tempalte information for each page is in a PageModel class.
+One `PageRouteModel` class is created for each navigable Razor Page at application startup.
+The routing information includes the file name and relative path of the Razor Page, and a collection of `SelectorModel` objects, each on containing details of the attribute route that can be used to reach a page.
+This information is held in an `AttributeRouteModel` object, which is where the route template is stored.

 #### Application Startup
 #### Configuration